yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - `"move"`: Mouse move
 - `"drag"`: Mouse drag (Some terminals do not support this)

+If the array is empty, disable the mouse.

 Usually, you don't need to change it, unless the plugin you're using requires enabling a certain event.

-If you want to completely disable mouse input, change it to `mouse_events = []` in your configuration.

 ### `title_format` {#mgr.title_format}